zealws/notify/README.md

 ## Client/Server

 Start the server with `notify-serve`.
-You can then
+You can then send notifications with curl:

+    curl http://localhost:42434/ -d 'Notification here!'

+Or from a remote host via the `notify` utility.
+Just set the NOTIFY_ADDR to the `host:port` that the server is bound on:

+    NOTIFY_ADDR=1.2.3.4:42434 notify sleep 3

 ## Notifications over SSH